L-P/webdev-toolbox/README.md

 If Adminer is not yet installed, the latest version will be downloaded.
 Don't get MITM'd.

+Use the `--force-update` flag to upgrade Adminer to its latest version.

 ### docker-shell
 Log into a docker container matched by a fuzzy name.